joseph-walker/slide-decks/optics/deck.md

     cities: [
         {
             name: "Atlanta"
+            // ATL has no trivia -- it's optional
         },
         {
             name: "Dallas",
             trivia: {
                 population: 1341000,
+                // The factoid is a String Factoid -- not a HomeOf Factoid
                 factoid: {
                     type: "string",
                     fact: "Site of JFK assassination"